joethezombie/Amiga-1000-Rejuvenator/README.txt

 As of recent, my sporadic efforts had changed from trying to read the PALs, to using a hardware analyzer (DSLogic) to recreate the equations.
-This will not be possible anymore as I have shipped the original board and PALs back to intric8.
+This will not be possible anymore as I have shipped the original board and PALs back to intric8 and no longer have a way to compare my effort to the working standard.

 I will continue my efforts as time allows with more hardware study, memory mapping, and signaling.
+Greg Tibbs mentioned in an interview that he only used the PALs to provide the equations in Gary, as Commodore would not source them that chip.
+I can't help but feel the answer is looking us right in the face-- something I'm not just seeing...
+Anyway, I digress.

 Best of luck to everyone contributing.
 And if anyone has a Rejuvenator for sale, hit me up!
 I'd like to continue the work!  ;D